mmikowski/powercss/README.md

 of course, still provide their own CSS, and that's OK, because PowerCSS plays well with others.

-Why use only one StyleSheet Object at a time?
+Why use only one Stylesheet Object at a time?
 In a word, **speed**.

 First, the browser rendering engine doesn't need to work loading and merging sometimes dozens of external style sheets.
 Instead, it